emperorofmars/stf_documentation/src/index.md

 Relevant future implementation targets include: 3dsMax, Unreal Engine, Maya, Bevy, BabylonJs, ...

+## Advantages
+* **Artist Friendly:**
+	Artists don't have to fiddle with unnecessary import & export settings.

+	All information in STF and it's core-modules is normalized and doesn't require any knowledge about the file by the user.

+* **Interchange:**
+	STF stores original information as well as baked results.

+	I.e. STF contains the original topology of meshes, including n-gons, as well as the triangulation.

+	This allows for STF files to be used for further editing and for import into game-engine editors.

+* **User Experience:**
+	The way STF files are structured allows for quick import & export times.

+	File-sizes are similar or even lower compared to other formats.

+* **Ease of Development:**
+	STF's modular nature enables high encapsulation in the source-code and easy collaboration in the development of STF implementations.

+	A functioning implementation that handles some core resource-types can be usually developed in a day or two.

+	Third parties can easily develop and distribute custom (perhaps application specific) modules.

 ## Concept
 STF by itself is merely a shell format.
-Its implementations provides a framework for different modules to parse and serialize resourses.
+Its implementations provide a framework for different **modules** to parse and serialize **resources**.

 Resources are stored as Json-objects, identified by a unique ID.
 Resources can reference binary buffers and each other.